minitelle/DP/project/README.md

 - [R studio's Shiny](http://shiny.rstudio.com/)
 - [rCharts](http://ramnathv.github.io/rCharts/)
 - [Kaggle](http://kaggle.com) data sources related to game of thrones made available freely for data analysis.
-- The app can also be accessed [here](TBD).
+- The app can also be accessed [here](https://minitelle.shinyapps.io/project/).
-- All code used can be found [here](TBD).
+- All code used can be found [here](https://github.com/minitelle/DP/tree/master/project).

-- A slide deck presenting the app and how to use it can be found on RPubs here: TBD
+- A slide deck presenting the app and how to use it can be found on [RPubs here](http://rpubs.com/minitelle/ddp_got).

 [This is home](https://github.com/minitelle/DP/tree/master/project)